Azure/azure-sdk-for-js/sdk/servicebus/service-bus/samples/javascript/README.md

+---
+page_type: sample
+languages:
+  - javascript
+products:
+  - azure
+  - azure-service-bus
+urlFragment: service-bus-javascript
+---

 # Azure Service Bus client library samples for JavaScript

-**NOTE**: Samples for @azure/service-bus v1.1.x are still available [here](https://github.com/Azure/azure-sdk-for-js/tree/%40azure/service-bus_1.1.5/sdk/servicebus/service-bus/samples)

 These sample programs show how to use the JavaScript client libraries for Azure Service Bus in some common scenarios.